Ways to Prevent Osteoporosis

 Prevention at All Ages

 Since this condition occurs mainly in older people, why should you be concerned about it during earlier years?
 Prevention of osteoporosis can begin in childhood, when bone mass is increasing.
-Diet, exercise, smoking
+Diet, exercise,

 , and use of alcohol all affect bone formation throughout life.
-Preventive measures are also important when bone mass is decreasing, during midlife and just after menopause
+Preventive measures are also important when bone mass is decreasing, during midlife and just after

 Calcium and Vitamin D

-Good nutrition, especially an adequate supply of calcium
+Good nutrition, especially an adequate supply of

 , plays an important part in maintaining bone mass.